Oklahoma Online Sports Betting

 |Fantasy Sports (DFS)||N/A||Yes|

 Sports Betting Laws in Oklahoma are tied to developments at the Federal level of government.
-The odds for introducing Oklahoma Sports Betting changed dramatically in May 2018 when the U.S. Supreme Court of 2018 found against the generation-long Federal nationwide ban of sports betting.
-Every state was then legally granted to right to choose for themselves if they wish to offer their citizens legal sports betting or not.
+The odds for introducing Oklahoma Sports Betting changed dramatically in May 2018 when the U.S. Supreme Court of 2018 found against the generation-long Federal nationwide ban of sports betting. or not.

 Given that the change in Federal Laws, Oklahoma’s lawmakers are now free to adopt their sports betting legalization law.
 House Bill 3375 was originally proposed in February of 2018 (when introduced, it was proposed bill that can only take effect if federal laws are changed to allow individual states to legalize and regulate sports betting, as of course, eventually occurred).

 House Bill 3375 has sought to legalize sports betting, craps and roulette at Oklahoma’s tribal casinos.
 However, what has made HB 3375 unique is that it does not call for traditional sports betting.
 Instead, HB 3375 calls for ‘pools betting’.

 Under this proposed law, the games must be “pooled.”
 Bettors would be playing against each other for a pot, like in poker or an office pool.
 Payouts would come from that pool, less a cut for the tribal casino ‘house’, much in the same way as horse racing betting works.

 A vote by Oklahoma’s lawmakers on HB 3375 should take place later in early 2019 and legal Oklahoma sports betting should begin shortly thereafter, given a successful vote.
 Republican House Majority Floor Leader Jon Echols said he expects to consider a framework when the Legislature returns in February 2019.